stackinabox/stackinabox.io/README.md

 ...
 ```

-After the Vagrant machine is up, you can open your local web browser to the [Blueprint Designer](http://designer.stackinabox.io:9080/lanscaper) and login with `demo`/`labstack`.
+When the Vagrant environment is up, you can open your local web browser to the [Blueprint Designer](http://designer.stackinabox.io:9080/lanscaper) and login with `demo`/`labstack`.
 The demo user is intended to be the primary user for building your automation.
 The demo user belongs to a 'demo' team in the Blueprint Designer and has it's own tenant in the embedded [OpenStack](http://bluebox.stackinabox.io).
 Additional login information is provided below.

 ___
 ### Halt, Resume, or Destroy the Vagrant Machine